About ADAQ and the ADAQ Database

 The Automatic Defect Analysis and Qualification, ADAQ, is a software platform for automatic workflows for high-throughput calculations of point defects in semiconductors.
 ADAQ is an extension to the high-throughput toolkit, httk.
 See the ADAQ framework web page for more information.

 The ADAQ Database provides a powerful web user interface to interactively navigate and search a rich dataset of defects and their properties.
 It is implemented using the httkweb web user interface engine in httk.
-Presently the database contains a large set of defects in diamond, but other host materials will soon follow.

 The ADAQ Database is maintained by the Unit of Materials Design and Informatics at Theoretical Physics at Linköping University (LiU) in Sweden.